 This equation for the unknown quantity $P^{-1}Q$ can be solved iteratively, starting with $P^{-1}Q=\1$, i.e.\ $Q=P$.
 The iterative solution can be shown to converge to

 Multiplying with $P$ from the left, one finally obtains the system of eigenvectors

-Slightly philosophically expressed, one can say that starting from the very sparse boundary of four defective matrices, the Lie algebra (in this case the Borel subalgebra) knits the sweater $Q$ for the Lie group in a straightforward, iterative way.
+Expressed in a slightly philosophically manner, one can say that starting from the very sparse boundary of four defective matrices, the Lie algebra (in this case, the Borel subalgebra) knits the sweater $Q$ for the Lie group in a straightforward, iterative way.